 It involves a lot of trial and error to determine a winning strategy.
 But if you have been into digital marketing for a while, you know a way to put this into effect

 Well, working on my blog for years has garnered me a few winning formulas that I would love to share with you in this post.

-Every tip, tool, and way are practically tested and tried that guarantee to improve traffic on your WordPress website.
+Every tip, tool, and way is practically tested and tried that guarantee to improve traffic on your WordPress website.

 1. Start Building your Email List

-With the immense breakthrough of mobile marketing, search engine optimization and social media, it’s no –- to say email marketing is on the edge of death, right?
+With the immense breakthrough of mobile marketing, search engine optimization, and social media, it’s no –- to say email marketing is on the edge of death, right?
 Wrong!
 It is well and alive, and it is certainly the most beneficial means of marketing.
-In fact, it offers more opportunities for your website and gives a better ROI.
+It offers more opportunities for your website and gives a better ROI.

-I have seen many webmasters overlook the benefits email marketing can offer regardless of the fact that it can build deeper relationships with their targeted audience at almost negligible cost.
+I have seen many webmasters overlook the benefits email marketing can offer even though it can build deeper relationships with its targeted audience at almost negligible cost.

 According to Direct Marketing Association, email increases your business’s ROI by 4300% and it’s significantly cost-effective since every dollar invested in this type of marketing yields a return of $44.

 However, there are certain things you need to consider to harness the full power of the emails you send.